 We are always interested in meeting our agricultural contacts on farm to see what you are doing to innovate your business and how we can help you.
 Please get in touch.

-Joanne Saye is an Associate in the Commercial Dispute Resolution Team, specialising in disputes within the agricultural sector.
-Please contact Joanne for amy further information on: email@example.com or +44 (0)117 321 8037 .
+Joanne Saye is an Associate in the Commercial Dispute Resolution Team, specialising in disputes within the Agricultural sector.
+Please contact Joanne for any further information on: firstname.lastname@example.org or +44 (0)117 321 8037 .